lukalukaaaaa48-arch/psp-beyond-444mhz/README.md

 The last three points are assumptions and still need verification.

 ## Build

+### Plugin and Stress Tester
-You can build the project using `./build.sh`.
-This will bundle all files into `./bin/build/` ready to be copied to the root of your Memory Stick.
+You can build the project using `./experimental/build.sh`.
+This will bundle all files into `./experimental/bin/build/` ready to be copied to the root of your Memory Stick.

-To track which version you've built, use `./build.sh <version>` (e.g., `./build.sh v2.4`).
+To track which version you've built, use `./experimental/build.sh <version>` (e.g., `./experimental/build.sh v2.4`).
 This generates a `note.txt` file from the template with the specified version number.

 The README.md files will automatically be included in their respective directories so you have the instructions available locally.

+### Overclock Picker

+Todo

 ## Contribution Guidelines